 CARDIAC DIAGNOSTIC AND TREATMENT CENTRE - IMAGING UNIT

 The Imaging Unit provides diagnostic and interventional procedures to our patients.
 MAA Medicare heart center imaging department is staffed with highly qualified, board-certified radiologists and registered technologists utilizing the most advanced imaging equipment.
-Imaging reports and films are available within 48 hours.
+Xray film are available immediately.
+Thus, the report within 24-48hours upon type of procedure.

 The Diagnostic Imaging service includes: